Skip to content

 Alocasia ‘Dragon Moon’

-• Parentage: A. melo × A. baginda ‘Silver Dragon’ (Documented)
+• Parentage: A. melo × A. baginda ‘Silver Dragon’.

 Alocasia Dragon Moon leaf with thick texture and silver wash.

-Melo texture paired with a silver baginda pattern language.
+Rugged melo-like texture with silver baginda patterning.

 Alocasia ‘Dragon Wings’

-• Parentage: A. baginda ‘Dragon Scale’ × A. scalprum (Documented)
+• Parentage: A. baginda ‘Dragon Scale’ × A. scalprum.

-• Hybridizer: David Fell; introduced Aug 2024 (Documented)
+• Hybridizer: David Fell; introduced in August 2024.

 Alocasia Dragon Wings leaf, elongated and partially bullate.

-Other Dragon Names & Trade Collisions
+Other Dragon Names & Name Overlaps

 Alocasia ‘Pink Dragon’ – one name, two plants